awslabs/aws-encryption-sdk-specification/framework/kms-keyring.md

 ### Is Discovery

 Indicates whether this keyring is a discovery keyring.
-Discovery keyrings do not perform encryption, and on decryption will attempt to decrypt every inputted [encrypted data key](structures.md#encrypted-data-key) if the client supplier return a client.
+Discovery keyrings do not perform encryption and on decryption attempt to decrypt any [encrypted data key](structures.md#encrypted-data-key) that was encrypted by the AWS KMS keyring, if the client supplier returns a client.

-If this keyring has defined a [generator](#generator) or [key IDs](#key-ids), this value MUST be false.
+If this keyring has defined a [generator](#generator) or [key names](#key-names), this value MUST be false.
 Otherwise, this value MUST be true.

 If this value is true, the keyring MUST only ever call [AWS KMS Decrypt](#aws-kms-decrypt).